 The EORI number assigned to the Singapore company or person will consist in the country code of the EU state issuing the EORI number, the company’s GST number followed by 3 digits.
 The EORI number resulted must be unique.

 It is also important to note that branches and subsidiaries of Singapore companies are not required to register for EORI separately as they will use the number assigned to the parent company.
+This requirement remains valid for 2023.

 If you want to open a Singapore company and need assistance in EORI registration, you can rely on our local advisors.